anovos/anovos-docs/docs/using-anovos/config_file.md

 🔎 _Corresponds to [`data_ingest.join_dataset`](../api/data_ingest/data_ingest.md#anovos.data_ingest.data_ingest.join_dataset)_

-This configuration block describes how multiple dataframes are joined into a single dataframe by a key column.
+This configuration block describes how multiple dataframes are joined into a single one.

-There can be a varying number of input dataframes.
-Each dataset to be joined is configured separately as `dataset1`, `dataset2`, and so on.

 ### `join_cols`

-Key column(s) to join all dataframes together.
+The key of the column(s) to join on.

 In the case that the key consists of multiple columns, they can be passed as a list of strings or a single string where the column names are separated by `|`.